My Photo Gear

-I also can’t stress enough that the camera body you use is neither here nor there and it's all about lenses.
-If you’re thinking about getting serious about photography spend your money on lenses because bodies come and go but, treated correctly, a good lens will last a lifetime.
+I can’t stress enough that the camera body is neither here nor there.
+Photography is all about the lenses.
+If you’re thinking about getting serious about travel photography spend your money on lenses and trips because camera bodies come and go but, treated correctly, a good lens will last a lifetime.

-If you are looking for great quality that won’t leave w huge hole in your wallet Sirui tripods and ballheads are the way to go.
-After using my GX10 ballhead for quiet some time I upgraded to K30x, however I quickly realized that it was a bit too big for my needs.
-K20x is the perfect size and weight for the type of photography I do and holds my camera and lenses with no problem.
+If you are looking for great quality that won’t leave a huge hole in your wallet Sirui tripods and ballheads are the way to go.
+The K20x tripod head is a perfect size and weight for the type of photography I do and holds my camera and lenses with no problem.
 There are 3 adjustable knobs: 1 for tightening the plate, one for the ballhead movement and one for panning, The larger knob also has a little screw for adjusting the friction of the ball.
 Everything works smoothly and is easy to operate.

 2. Editing Equipment

 This is one piece of equipment that I have been longing for a really long time.
-When I bought my former laptop, the macbook with retina display was just released onto the market and it wasn't affordable to me.
-I've waited for a couple of years and finally decided to turn to the dark side....or in this case bright side!
-It’s fast, the screen is beautiful and it’s a must have for a photographer.
-Their resell value is also fantastic if you ever decide to upgrade.
+It’s fast, the screen is beautiful and it’s a must-have for a photographer.
+I recommend getting at least 32GB RAM to get the most out of your Mac!
+Macbooks resell value is also fantastic if you ever decide to upgrade.
 I am telling you once you go Mac you never go back!

-A very recent addition to my equipment and something that I had my eye on for a very long time.
-After being fed up with editing my photos on a touchpad and delivering chronic pain to my wrist I finally invested into graphics tablet.
-I’ve read so many positive reviews and articles saying why I should get it that I finally decided to buy one for myself.
-Editing photos became so much more enjoyable now.
+After being fed up with editing my photos on a touchpad and delivering chronic pain to my wrist I finally invested in a graphics tablet.
+I’ve read so many positive reviews explaining why I should get it that I finally decided to buy one.
+Since then editing photos became so much more enjoyable.
 The pen that comes with it gives me incredible control over the cursor and speeds up my workflow.
-A must have for any photographer or graphic designer!
+A must-have for any photographer or graphic designer!

-If you shoot as much as I do, your internal hard drive is going to fill up fast and slow your computer down dramatically.
-In fact now when I made the transition to Macbook I promised myself to keep it as clean as possible at all times and store everything on my external hardrives.
-I have 2 because I usually make second copy of my photos.
-I would hate it when one harddrive broke down and all my content would be gone.
+If you shoot as much as I do, your internal hard drive on your computer is going to fill up fast and slow your computer down dramatically.
+In fact now when I made the transition to Macbook I promised myself to keep it as clean as possible at all times and store everything on my external hard drives.
+I own a few hard drives because I always make two or even three copies of my photos.
+The SanDisk SSD drive is by far my favourite purchase.